C33Tech/quackerjack/README.md

 `-server` _Start the web interface rather than having the JSON get dumpped to std out._

 `-port 8000` _Override the web server port._

+`-html /path/to/html/file.html` _Overrides the built in html interface with a custom one._

 ## Training